saltyorg/docs/docs/saltbox/install/install.md

 === "Media on Google Drive"
     You probably already have the required setup complete.
 You should use your existing Google setup at least to start with.

+    You will likely need to account for differences in the names of remotes.
+Saltbox assumes that you have an rclone remote named `google` pointing to the root of your cloud storage, so you can either rename your existing remote or change the remote name in the [settings](../../reference/accounts.md).

     If you have lost your rclone config and need to recreate it, go to the "minimal setup" tab to the right.
 In step one, you can probably download the existing credential from the Google Dev Console.

-    You will likely need to account for differences in the names of remotes.
-Saltbox assumes that you have an rclone remote named `google` pointing to the root of your cloud storage, so you can either rename your existing remote or change the remote name in the settings.

     [Other migration notes](https://docs.saltbox.dev/reference/guides/other/)